 Mainstreaming Report 2017 - Employment This confirms how we meet our equality obligations as an employer.
-It provides information on our current and prospective workforce, pay gap statistics and an updated Equal Pay Statement and updates information included in the 2015 Mainstreaming Report.
+It provides information on our current and prospective workforce, pay gap statistics and an updated Equal Pay Statement and updates the information included in the 2015 Mainstreaming Report.

 The Council identified a set of equality outcomes for delivery from 2013 - 2017; designed to improve its effectiveness in meeting its equality obligations.
 Progress in delivering these is detailed in the Outcomes Progress Report 2013 – 17 This confirms the extent of progress achieved in delivering these outcomes and updates a previous report for the period between 2013 and 2015.

 Equality Outcomes 2017-21 confirms the equality outcomes the Council will seek to achieve over the next four years.
-Further work will be undertaken with Council Services and local equality groups to identify actions required to secure delivery of these outcomes.
+Further work will be undertaken with Council Services and local equality groups to identify actions required to secure the delivery of these outcomes.

 Equality Outcomes 2017-21 Supporting Actions confirms the actions to be undertaken to help deliver the Council's agreed equality outcomes.

 An equality impact assessment of the above outcomes confirms their delivery will have a positive impact on enabling the Council to continue to meet its equality obligations as identified by the General Equality Duty; the needs of people in all protected characteristic groups, and those experiencing or vulnerable to poverty.
 Equality Outcomes 2017-21 Equality Impact Assessment

 If you would like information on the previous reports referred to above please contact the Equalities Coordinator 01786 233029.